DevExpress/devextreme-demos/JSDemos/Demos/Lookup/Basics/description.md

 * [displayExpr](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#displayExpr)
 A data field whose values should be displayed in the drop-down list.

-When a user selects an item, the Lookup saves a corresponding value from the **valueExpr** data field in the [value](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#value) property.
-You can also specify the **value** property in code to preselect an item, as shown in the Simple Lookup use case.
+When a user selects an item, the Lookup saves the corresponding value from the **valueExpr** data field in the [value](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#value) property.
+You can also specify the **value** property in code to preselect an item as shown in the Simple Lookup use case.

 ### Group Data
-Data items in the drop-down list can be organized in groups.
+You can group data items in the drop-down list.

 If the data source provides data items ungrouped, use the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/)'s [group](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group) property to specify the data field to group by.